List of Marvel Comics characters: B: Bullet

-After his citizenship revoked due to his mercenary actions at some point, Bullet works with Shotgun while hired by Agent Joy Jones of the F.B.I. to track down Bullseye, nearly getting killed by a drug cartel yet surviving and getting arrested by S.H.I.E.L.D. and managing the silently view Lance doing well.
+After his citizenship revoked due to his mercenary actions at some point, Bullet works with Shotgun while hired by Agent Joy Jones of the F.B.I. to track down Bullseye, nearly being killed by a drug cartel yet surviving and being arrested by S.H.I.E.L.D. and managing the silently view Lance doing well.
 However, Bullet is tortured by Bullseye for information on Vendetta and Shotgun; his son Lance is also abducted and murdered by Bullseye despite Old Man Logan's efforts.

-Bullet is hired alongside the Rhino, Crossbones, Stilt-Man and Bullseye by Quinn Stromwyn and Una Stromwyn to go on a rampage through Hell's Kitchen, but is defeated by Daredevil.
+Bullet is hired alongside the Rhino, Crossbones, Stilt-Man, and Bullseye by Quinn Stromwyn and Una Stromwyn to go on a rampage through Hell's Kitchen, but is defeated by Daredevil.

-Recently, he acted as an unwilling host of the Phage symbiote.
+He acted as the Phage symbiote's unwilling host.

-He survived and is imprisoned in the Myrmidon prison which he was broken out of by Daredevil to join the Fist alongside Speed Demon, Fancy Dan, Stilt-Man, Wrecker, Stegron and Agony.
-It's also revealed that his son is secretly still alive and that he had put his son into hiding.
+Bullet survived and is imprisoned in the Myrmidon prison which he was broken out of by Daredevil to join the Fist alongside Speed Demon, Fancy Dan, Stilt-Man, Wrecker, Stegron, and Agony.
+It is also revealed that his son is secretly still alive and that he had put his son into hiding.

+Bullet is among the villains who are killed by Black Ant and Hank Pym and revived to join the Lethal Legion.

+Bullet in other media

+Buck Cashman appears in Daredevil: Born Again, portrayed by Arty Froushan.